 The teddy bear cut is a classic style for many breeds and suits pups with thick coats, such as Shih Tzu.

 This style concentrates on the hair that is on the face, making it fluffy and giving it a rounded shape.

 The end result; your Shih Tzu looks like the classic, cuddly teddy bear toy.

-The teddy bear cut is mainly about the face, so you can opt to pair it with any length of puppy cut on the body.
+The teddy bear cut is mainly about the face and legs, so you can opt to pair it with any length of puppy cut on the body.

 Sure, lions are big cats, and yet there are several dog breeds that sport a lion cut.